AionSystem/SOVEREIGN-TRACE-PROTOCOL/README.md

 ## Who Seals What

 The stamp function does not care what it seals.
 A sealed moment is a sealed moment.
-The SHA-256 proof is the same whether the content is an AI failure report, a research hypothesis, a hospital incident record, or a contractor's agreed scope.
+The SHA-256 proof is the same whether the content is an AI failure report, a research hypothesis, a hospital incident record, a contractor's agreed scope, or a professional foresight declaration.

 | Who | What They Seal | Why It Matters |
 |-----|---------------|----------------|